MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 ---
 # Materialized views (preview)

 [Materialized views](../../query/materializedviewfunction.md) expose an *aggregation* query over a source table.
 Materialized views always return an up-to-date result of the aggregation query (always fresh).
-[Querying a materialized view](#materialized-views-queries), which is a one-time data grooming process, is more performant than running the aggregation directly over the source table, which is work performed each query.
+[Querying a materialized view](#materialized-views-queries), which is a one-time data grooming process, is more performant than running the aggregation directly over the source table, which is performed each query.

 > [!NOTE]
-> Materialized views have some [limitations](#limitations-on-creating-materialized-views), and are not guaranteed to work well for all scenarios.
+> Materialized views have some [limitations](#limitations-on-creating-materialized-views), and aren't guaranteed to work well for all scenarios.
 Review the [performance considerations](#performance-considerations) before working with the feature.

 Use the following commands to manage materialized views:
 * [.create materialized-view](materialized-view-create.md)